 As previously disclosed, in June 2020, I-Mab commenced an arbitration proceeding under the Rules of Arbitration of the International Chamber of Commerce before an arbitration tribunal seated in New York City (the Tribunal) after the Company invoked contractual dispute resolution provisions asserting that I-Mab had breached its contractual obligations under the TJ004309 Agreement and the Bispecific Agreement.
 In April 2023, the Company received notification from the Tribunal of the Arbitration Award.
 The Tribunal found in favor of the Company for certain claims and declared the Phase 1 clinical trial of TJ004309 Agreement "Complete," as that term is defined in the TJ004309 Agreement as of January 2022.
-The Arbitration Award included the \$9.0 million prespecified termination fee payable by I-Mab under the TJ004309 Agreement, which was collected in July 2023 (see Note 7 - Subsequent Events for additional information).
+The Arbitration Award included the \$9.0 million prespecified termination fee payable by I-Mab under the TJ004309 Agreement, which was collected in July 2023.

-The Company re-evaluated the transaction price as of the end of the reporting period and concluded the \$9.0 million variable consideration associated with the prespecified termination fee was no longer fully constrained as of the date of the financial statements, as it was determined to be probable that a significant reversal would not occur if the Company recognized the variable consideration as revenue in the current period.
-Accordingly, the Company recognized the \$9.0 million as collaboration revenue within the accompanying unaudited condensed consolidated statements of operations for the three month period ended June 30, 2023.
+The Company re-evaluated the transaction price as of the end of the reporting period and concluded the \$9.0 million variable consideration associated with the prespecified termination fee was no longer fully constrained as it was determined to be probable that a significant reversal would not occur if the Company recognized the variable consideration as revenue in the current period.
+Accordingly, the Company recognized the \$9.0 million as collaboration revenue within the accompanying unaudited condensed consolidated statements of operations for the nine month period ended September 30, 2023.